Top 5 Data Viz Trends in 2018

 5. Virtual and Mixed Reality

 Okay, so, picture this.
 Data viz.
 But in 3D.
 That’s it!
 That’s the future!
 We’ve already heard so much about how virtual and mixed reality is going to change our lives in the next however-many years, right?
 Well, there are a lot of people out there – we included – who are thinking this obsession with the third dimension will translate to data viz.
 That is, imagine how interactive, how engaging, how fun data viz could be if you could experience it?
 Imagine being in a virtual room and picking up and choosing the subjects and the related data sets you want to explore.
-We’re excited for this technology ousrselves, even if it won’t be this year.
+We’re excited about this technology ourselves, even if it won’t be this year.
 But one thing’s for sure – we don’t think Annual Report Data Viz Virtual Reality Rooms (ARDVVR) are too far off into the future.
-Patent pending on that name, by the way.
+Patent-pending on that name, by the way.